gitpan/HackaMol-X-Vina/README.md

 O. Trott, A. J. Olson, AutoDock Vina: improving the speed and accuracy of docking with a new scoring function, efficient optimization and multithreading, Journal of Computational Chemistry 31 (2010) 455-461

 Since HackaMol has no pdbqt writing capabilities (yet, HackaMol can read pdbqt files), the user is required to provide those  files.
 This is still a work in progress and the API may still change.
+Documentation will improve as API gets more stable... comments welcome!